BriAnskei/Employee-s-management-System/README.md

         return sum;
     }

-    public void doubleArray() {
+        //Double the value of each elements in the Array public void doubleArray() {
         for (int i = 0; i < numbers.length; i++) {
             numbers[i] *= 2;